osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Installation/install-pi-adapter-for-structured-data-files-using-docker.md

 ### Remove REST access to the Docker container

 If you remove the `--network host` option from the docker run command, REST access is not possible from outside the container.
-This can be valuable when you want to host an application in the same container as the Structured Data Files adapter but do not want to have external REST access enabled.
+This can be valuable when you want to host another application in the same container as this adapter but do not want to have external REST access enabled.